namdz911/fina367-spring2020-unl/syllabus.md

 - **Exams**
     - Exam 4 will be replaced by a homework, with length no longer than the intended exam.
-I will allow you 1 day to finish.
+I will allow you 2 days to finish.
 For certain problems, you would have to write down the answers just like in the exam to show me that you know the steps to solve the problem.
 I might or might not ask you to turn in that written part.
     - The Final will be open notes open books and take 2 hours to complete.